 - 1 teaspoon pure vanilla extract

-- 3/4 cup (94g) all-purpose flour (spoon & leveled)
+- 1/2 cup (63g) all-purpose flour (spooned & leveled)

 - 1/4 teaspoon salt

-Raspberry Cheesecake Layer
+Raspberry Cheesecake Batter

-- 8 ounces (224g) cream cheese, softened
+- 8 ounces (224g) block-style full-fat cream cheese, softened to room temperature

 - 1/4 cup (50g) granulated sugar

-- 1 egg yolk
+- 1 egg yolk, at room temperature

 - 1/4 cup (80g) raspberry preserves or raspberry jam*